DidrikLind/BlogJavaEE/README.md

 ####Technologies
 I have been using java EE technologies such as
  1. JSF
  2. CDI
  3. EJB
  4. JPA - EclipseLink implementation

 ####The idea of my blog and what you can do
-#####
-My idea of the blog project is to explore the functionality of JSF, CDI, EJB and JPA.
+#####My idea of the blog project
+Is to explore the functionality of JSF, CDI, EJB and JPA.
-#####
-What you can do
+#####What you can do